Skip to Content

 There are so many bras!

-Three-quarters of the way from Queenstown to Wanaka and at the end of the Crown Range road is one of the quirkiest attractions in New Zealand.
-As the name suggests, it is simply a ton of bras hanging from a fence on the side of the road, just a few minute’s walk from Cardrona Hotel.
+Three-quarters of the way from Queenstown to Wanaka and at the end of the Crown Range Road is one of the quirkiest attractions in New Zealand.
+As the name suggests, Bradrona is simply a ton of bras hanging from a fence on the side of the road, just a few minutes walk from Cardrona Hotel.
 Hence the name!

-Bradrona is much talked about amongst tourists to the area and is quite controversial to the locals here.
-It is believed the first bras appeared here back in late 1998, and since then, Cardrona’s population of bras has grown to well over 1,000.
+Bradrona is definitely a talking point among tourists, and it’s safe to say it’s quite controversial to the locals!
+It’s believed that the first bras appeared here back in late 1998, and since then, Cardrona’s population of bras has grown to well over 1,000.

 Bailey from My Queenstown Diary stands by the Wanaka Tree